HHV-Philippines/RC17-badge/README.md

 - **WiFi Deauther:** The device can perform WiFi deauthentication attacks.

-- **Captive Portal:** Learn about captive portal technology and its applications.
+- **Evil-Twin:** Learn about evil-twin attacks and its applications.

 ## Disclaimer